tmolteno/connect-docker-networks/README.md

-## Reverse proxying to a docker-container behind a firewall
+# Reverse proxying to a docker-container behind a firewall

+Author: Tim Molteno tim@molteno.net.

 This demo shows how to connect a docker-container behind a firewall, to a container in front of the firewall runing nginx that reverse proxies back to the client server behind the firewall.
+Please let me know if you find other ways to do this.

 ## How it works